Republic Services: Management

+In April 2019, Jon Vander Ark became president and in 2021, Slager retired and Vander Ark was named CEO.

 Corporate responsibility, sustainability, and innovation

-Republic Services puts a 45% of its earnings into developing new technologies and initiating new programs across the US.
-The company has also been an industry leader in advancing new technologies, including converting landfill gas to energy, solar energy products, and a natural gas fleet.

-The company has developed programs that will enable it to reduce emissions by 2.5 million tons of carbon dioxide equivalent over the next four years, including developing at least two landfill gas-to-energy projects each year, adding at least 150,000 tons per year of recycling capacity, and reducing the greenhouse gas emissions from its fleet by 3% by 2018.

-At the end of 2015, 40 companies participated in an inaugural business tour in Seattle highlighting the regenerative model of what has become known as the circular economy.
-Those in attendance, including Jennifer Gerholdt, the environment and sustainability director at the US Chamber of Commerce Foundation, toured Republic Services as well as General Biodiesel, Phillips, PCC Markets/Wiserg, and others.

 Republic Services scored in the 90th percentile of the Commercial Services and Supplies sector of the 2016 Dow Jones Sustainability—North America Index™ (DJSI) and was also named to the 2016 DJSI World and North America indices.
 Republic is the only recycling and solid waste collection provider in the Commercial Services and Supplies sector that is included in the 2016 DJSI World Index.
 The rankings highlight Republic's leadership in corporate governance, environmental, social, and financial aspects of sustainability.

 The Blue Planet sustainability initiative is Republic Services’ approach to corporate social responsibility through their efforts to reduce emissions from operations; improve materials management; improve safety standards; increase community engagement; and a focus on employee growth opportunities.
 At the end of August 2017, the company released its most recent Sustainability Report describing how well it was able to advance its sustainability initiatives.

 In September 2019, the company became the first US solid waste and recycling provider whose emissions reduction targets were approved by the Science Based Targets Initiative.
 These goals meet the targets that the Paris Agreement requires.

-In 2019 Republic Services was acknowledged by Barron's as one of the United States' 100 Most Sustainable Companies, for the second consecutive year.
+In 2019 Republic Services was acknowledged by Barron's as one of the United States' 100 Most Sustainable Companies for the second consecutive year.

 The company was listed on Forbes as one of the country's best employers for women, the only Arizona-based company to do so.